Ethics (part 2)

 Meg: While you wait, Kellen will stand by you, showering you with compliments.

 Kellen: Great job, Michael.
 You are such a good speaker.
 This suit is very flattering.
-You have a lot of gravitas.

 Michael: I thought I was gonna be annoyed by this, but it’s – it’s wonderful.